MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-office-apps.md

 Users who have Office for Mac must first verify their credentials before they can protect content.
 For example:

-1. Open Outlook and create a profile by using your work or school account.
+1. Open Outlook and create a profile by using your Microsoft 365 work or school account.

 2. Create a new message and on the **Options** tab, select **Permissions**, and then select **Verify Credentials**.
-When prompted, specify your work or school account details again, and select **Sign in**.
+When prompted, specify your Microsoft 365 work or school account details again, and select **Sign in**.

     This action downloads the Azure Rights Management templates and **Verify Credentials** is now replaced with options that include **No Restrictions**, **Do Not Forward**, and any Azure Rights Management templates that are published for your tenant.